oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 Since TLS is mandatory to implement and to use with this specification, it is the preferred approach for preventing token disclosure via the communication channel.
-For those cases where the client is prevented from observing the contents of the token, token encryption MUST be applied in addition to the usage of TLS protection.
+For those cases where the client is prevented from observing the contents of the access token, token encryption MUST be applied in addition to the usage of TLS protection.
 As a further defense against token disclosure, the client MUST validate the TLS certificate chain when making requests to protected resources, including checking the Certificate Revocation List (CRL) {{RFC5280}}.

-Cookies are typically transmitted in the clear.
-Thus, any information contained in them is at risk of disclosure.
+If cookies are transmitted without TLS protection, any information contained in them is at risk of disclosure.
 Therefore, Bearer tokens MUST NOT be stored in cookies that can be sent in the clear, as any information in them is at risk of disclosure.